 Alexandra Bridge: Construction updates and lane closures

-Stay up to date on lane closures before you travel.
-Learn more about the projects to repair this important bridge that connects Ontario and Quebec.
+Learn more about the maintenance and replacement projects for this important bridge that connects Ontario and Quebec.

 About the bridge